Fellow-Consulting-AG/slate/source/index.html.md

 ### **/users/get_users_who_can_approve**

-**Summary:** This API retrieves all the users that have the ability to approve certain changes in the system.
+**Summary:** This API retrieves all the users that have the ability to approve changes in the system.

 ### HTTP Request
 `***GET*** /users/get_users_who_can_approve`